Benito Mussolini: Path to defeat

+Meanwhile, Italian troops, after months of stalemate, resumed their advance in Albania, which was reconquered within days, and reached Epirus.
+The Italian and German armies jointly launched a new attack on Greece, which signed its surrender with Germany on 21 April.
+Mussolini, who felt humiliated by Italy's exclusion from the peace treaty, demanded his rights be respected.
+By order of Hitler, the signing ceremony was then repeated two days later, also in the presence of Italian authorities.
+On 3 May, Italian-German troops marched through Athens, and on 1 June Crete fell, the last remaining enemy outpost in the region.
+Although the conquest of the Balkans was due exclusively to the intervention of German forces, Mussolini obtained the right to occupy the Ionian Islands and most of Greece, which did not fall within the German sphere of influence.
+General Mario Robotti, Commander of the Italian XI Corps in Slovenia and Croatia, issued an order in line with a directive received from Mussolini in June 1942: "I would not be opposed to all (sic) Slovenes being imprisoned and replaced by Italians.
+In other words, we should take steps to ensure that political and ethnic frontiers coincide".

-Mussolini first learned of Operation Barbarossa after the invasion of the Soviet Union had begun on 22 June 1941, and was not asked by Hitler to involve himself.
+Mussolini first learned of Operation Barbarossa after the invasion of the Soviet Union began on 22 June 1941, and was not asked by Hitler to involve himself.
 On 25 June 1941, he inspected the first units at Verona, which served as his launching pad to Russia.
 Mussolini told the Council of Ministers of 5 July that his only worry was that Germany might defeat the Soviet Union before the Italians arrived.
 At a meeting with Hitler in August, Mussolini offered and Hitler accepted the commitment of further Italian troops to fight the Soviet Union.
-The heavy losses suffered by the Italians on the Eastern Front, where service was extremely unpopular owing to the widespread view that this was not Italy's fight, did much to damage Mussolini's prestige with the Italian people.
+The heavy losses suffered by the Italians on the Eastern Front, where service was extremely unpopular owing to the widespread view that this was not Italy's fight, damaged Mussolini's prestige with Italians.
 After the Japanese attack on Pearl Harbor, he declared war on the United States on 11 December 1941.
-A piece of evidence regarding Mussolini's response to the attack on Pearl Harbor comes from the diary of his Foreign Minister Ciano:
+Evidence regarding Mussolini's response to the attack on Pearl Harbor comes from the diary of his foreign minister Ciano:

 A night telephone call from Ribbentrop.
 He is overjoyed about the Japanese attack on America.
 He is so happy about it that I am happy with him, though I am not too sure about the final advantages of what has happened.
 One thing is now certain, that America will enter the conflict and that the conflict will be so long that she will be able to realize all her potential forces.
 This morning I told this to the King who had been pleased about the event.
 He ended by admitting that, in the long run, I may be right.
 Mussolini was happy, too.
 For a long time he has favored a definite clarification of relations between America and the Axis.